mdn/content/files/en-us/learn/javascript/first_steps/what_went_wrong/index.md

 ## A logic error

-At this point, the game should play through fine, however after playing through a few times you'll undoubtedly notice that the "random" number you've got to guess is always 1.
+At this point, the game should play through fine, however after playing through a few times you'll undoubtedly notice that the game always chooses 1 as the "random" number you've got to guess.
 Definitely not quite how we want the game to play out!

 There's definitely a problem in the game logic somewhere — the game is not returning an error; it just isn't playing right.